-- Any goods or products you bought up to four years prior to commencement.
+- Any goods or products you bought up to four years prior to setting up your business.

-- Any services you incur up to six months before the start of trade.
+- Any services you incur up to six months before the start of your trade.

 The Corporation Tax Act 2009 covers pre-trading expenses in more detail.
 Please also see VAT notice HMRC VIT32000.
-This further explains the process when you reclaim VAT on pre-incorporation expenses treatment.
+This VAT notice explains the process in more detail when you reclaim VAT on pre-incorporation expenses treatment.

 Once your trading starts, you can claim much of the above-listed costs.
-This is in addition to any other new costs you incur while you run your new business.
+This is as well as any other new costs you incur while you run your new business.

 Keep your receipts

-It is essential to know about pre-trading expenses when you start your own business.
+It is key to be aware of pre-trading expenses when you start your own UK contracting business.
 These are expenses before incorporation and both company directors and self-employed people will incur these.
-You should record any pre-trading expenditure and incorporation costs when you set up your company and you can then save tax when you make a claim for these later on.
+As a result, you should record any pre-trading expenditure and incorporation costs when you set up your company.
+You can then save tax when you make a claim for these later on.